mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c00-diamonds-assignment.md

 - Cut influences the price and explains why price and carat are not directly proportional.
-- When I put cut on the x-axis and price on the y-axis I see a gradual color gradinet from low price to high price based on the carat of the diamond.
-For one cut type as the price increases so does the carat.
+- When I put cut on the x-axis and price on the y-axis I see a gradual color gradient from low price to high price based on the carat of the diamond.
+For one cut type as the price increases the carat also tends to increase.
 For a fair cut the carats start increasing earlier then when compared to the ideal cut where the highest carat is only about three.
-- When we change the graph to have price on the x-axis and carat on the y-axis
+- When we change the graph to have price on the y-axis and carat on the x-axis there is a more complex relationship at play.
+It was color coded by cut type as well.
+It is not easy to draw conclusion about how cut affects the price.
+It tends to show that nicer cuts relate to higher prices but it is not definitive.
+It does show a general upward trend that as carat increases so does price.
+It is not a linear relationship but look to be somewhat corelated.
+I would have to look more into how the other variables affect price to know how much carat has to do with the price.

 # Communication